imadmali/data-engineering/razors.md

 🪒 Your prod role should be different than the role you develop with.

-🪒 Discuss the schema with stakeholders before you write.
+🪒 Discuss the schema with stakeholders before you start.